gakonst/awesome-sp1/README.md

 A curated list of awesome SP1 resources, tutorials, tools and libraries.
 Inspired by [awesome-go](https://github.com/avelino/awesome-go).

+SP1 is a performant, 100% open-source, contributor-friendly zero-knowledge virtual machine (zkVM) that can prove the execution of arbitrary Rust (or any LLVM-compiled language) programs.

 If you want to add a new project or see a project which is no longer a good fit, please submit a pull request to improve this file.
 Thank you!

 ## Content